Real estate tax (according to recent legal developments) and tax on “a car with a big engine” are not legally to be paid at least in 2015

 2Incidentally, this is one more argument why the regulations of subpara.
 12.3.5.
 Article 12 of the TCU cannot be applied, they provide for collection of taxes literally “with application of minimum rates”, if there is no relevant decision by the local council.
 However, there is no minimum rate of the transport tax since according to para.
 267.4 Article 267 of the TCU no marginal rate (minimum, maximum) is established, but a uniform, fixed, specific tax rate – “tax rate is established on the basis of calculation using the amount of 25 000 UAH per each passenger vehicle for calendar year”.

-The controversial position of the High Administrative Court of Ukraine in 2016
+The Court ruling of the High Administrative Court of Ukraine as of May 29, 2017